 Let’s take a look at China, where it’s pretty clear that the government has clocked access to many western websites.
 Even in this country, it has not been clearly stated that using VPN is illegal.
 As a matter of fact, many Internet users in China, including a lot of expat and foreign companies, use VPN in China on a regular basis.
 So far there hasn’t been a single case where someone gets into legal trouble in China for using a VPN.

-In the case of Netflix, many attorneys agree that using VPN to access foreign Netflix programs are not clearly illegal.
+For the questions of whether it's legal to watch Netflix using a VPN, many attorneys agree that using VPN to access foreign Netflix programs are not clearly illegal.
 David Fewer, a law professor from the Univ. of Ottawa said, “There is an argument that could be made that you are circumventing ... the technical measures that protect the content … I said it’s an ‘argument’ because I don’t think it’s a very good argument at all.”
 Many people agreed that using VPN might violate Netflix’s own terms of service, but this doesn’t have to mean it’s breaking the law.

 As Netflix continues to crackdown on VPN usage, the discussion of whether using VPN is legal might continues.
 Let’s keep a close eye on the development.